 Another fun way is to let students work in small groups and act out different scenarios of people following classroom expectations.
 You can also have a group act out not following expectations and have the class help them do things correctly.
 As silly as role play might sound, it really does work!

 Finally, revisit the classroom expectations you made as a group in August.
 (If you didn’t do that, that’s okay!
 You can do it now or anytime!)
 Make sure these expectations are still applicable.
 You might want to have a brainstorming session with your students to see if you need to make any changes or add any new expectations.
-I also really like THIS idea of a chart to make to tie it all together.
-This teacher wrote “Respectful Behavior” and made a column for what it looks like and sounds like.
-What a great way to make it more concrete for students!

 HERE is a great post on the difference between classroom expectations and rules.
 I shared a detailed guide on how to do this with your class and a great book to help get you started!
 I hope revisiting classroom expectations helps your students feel settled, safe, and excited to be back in school!